Pandora Warranty

 1. Does my Pandora jewellery have a warranty

 Pandora will replace manufacturing faults (for example if your item has snapped/broke/missing stone etc) free of charge up to 2 years from the date of purchase for silver jewellery and 2 years from the date of purchase for gold jewellery.
 Please retain your proof of purchase or pass it on to the gift recipient, as the original proof of purchase is the warranty.
 If a receipt or order confirmation is not available, a credit card or bank statement will suffice.
 Please contact us if you need to replace your item under our warranty.
-Please note that parts of wood, leather, glass and string items have a warranty of one year from date of purchase.
+Please note that parts of wood, leather, glass and string items have a warranty of 1 year from date of purchase.
 Wearing counterfeit charms, or charms by other brands on your Pandora bracelet could damage the unique threading system and will void the warranty.

 2. What if my Pandora jewellery has broken outside of warranty or I don’t have a receipt?